vanashreecm/Super-Store-Sales-Dashboard/README.md

 Quantity Sold (KPI): Represents a total of 22,000 units sold, providing a measure of product movement and demand.

-Total Sales (KPI): Shows that sales reached ₹2 million, reflecting solid overall performance.
+Total Sales (KPI): Indicates that sales have reached ₹2 million, reflecting a solid overall performance.

 Total Profit (KPI): Indicates ₹175K in profit, supporting margin analysis and cost-control decisions.